 The Barley Mow in Bonsall is a wonderfully quirky pub in Bonsall near Cromford and Matlock.
 Well behaved dogs are welcome.

-All of the Berkeley Inns pubs in the Ashbourne/Derby area have dog friendly rooms – so that’s the Cock Inn in Muggington, The Horseshoes at Long Lane, The Cow at Dalbury Lees and The Bluebell at Kirk Langley.
-The Cow also have dog friendly accommodation.
+All of the Berkeley Inns pubs in the Ashbourne/Derby area have dog friendly rooms – so that’s the The Horseshoes at Long Lane, The Cow at Dalbury Lees and The Bluebell at Kirk Langley.
+The Cow also have dog friendly accommodation, as pictured below.

 Dog friendly places to eat in Derbyshire according to the Lovely Local Indie community